rondlite/reaction-docs/public-docs/how-to-manage-app-settings.md

 Let's suppose you are creating a plugin that needs a license key to function.
 The license key is for the entire installation rather than for each shop, so you can use the global settings API.

-First, tell Reaction about your setting when you call `registerPlugin`:
+First, tell demand about your setting when you call `registerPlugin`:

 ```js
 await app.registerPlugin({